-Approximately 70 people indicated that they wished to be a part of our Valued Volunteers program during the year.
+Approximately 50 people indicated that they wished to be a part of our Valued Volunteers program during the year.
 Although the vast majority of volunteers were parents of students, they also included a small number of grandparents and other persons not directly connected to the College body.
-Volunteers were asked to nominate any areas of interest from the following: Manual Arts, covering library books, in-class assistance, computing, Support-A-Reader, administration work, gardening, College Café, building maintenance, Library, Suncoast Festival, Home Economics and class Parent Reps, as well as nominating their availability of days.
+Volunteers were asked to nominate any areas of interest from the following: in-class assistance, Support-A-Reader, College Café, administration work, maintenance, Home Economics, sports, Uniform Shop, Community Garden, assisting in the Library, and class Parent Reps, as well as nominating their availability of days.
 This database allowed ease of locating volunteers to meet specific needs as required.